home-assistant/home-assistant.io/source/_integrations/minio.markdown

 ---

 This integration adds interaction with [Minio](https://min.io).
-Also enables to listen for bucket notifications: [watch docs](https://docs.min.io/docs/minio-client-complete-guide.html#watch)
+It also enables listening for bucket notifications: [see documentation](https://docs.min.io/docs/minio-client-complete-guide.html#watch)

 To download or upload files, folders must be added to [whitelist_external_dirs](/docs/configuration/basic/).